almereyda/awesome-starred/README.md

 ## Python

+- [solar-time-vs-standard-time](https://github.com/stefano-maggiolo/solar-time-vs-standard-time) - Tools and data to create a map of differences between solar time and standard time.
 - [VectorCloud](https://github.com/rmountjoy92/VectorCloud) - A web interface for Anki Vector
 - [Kunteksto](https://github.com/DataInsightsInc/Kunteksto) - The tool to translate your CSV data files into RDF, XML and JSON with full semantics and syntactic validation.
 - [grafit](https://github.com/grafit-io/grafit) - grafit.io - shared knowledge